-- 2.1 Questions should be set out in full, stating the name, time and date of the Scrutiny Committee a person wishes to speak at.
-It should also include the full name and address of that person, including a contact telephone number, are entered on the correspondence submitting the question. - 2.2 Citizens should submit their question to Democratic Services at least two working days before the meeting:
+- Questions should be set out in full, stating the name, time and date of the Scrutiny Committee a person wishes to speak at.
+The correspondence submitting the question should also include the full name and address of the individual, along with a contact telephone number. - 2.2 Citizens should submit their question to Democratic Services at least three working days before the meeting.
+The contact details are as follows:

-Email: andrea.davies@eaststaffsbc.gov.uk, monica.henchcliffe@eaststaffsbc.gov.uk Telephone: 01283 508306.
+Email: democratic.services@eaststaffsbc.gov.uk

-2.3 Assistance on how to present questions is available upon request from Democratic Services but as a general rule, questions should not be frivolous, defamatory or offensive.
+Telephone: 01283 508306.

-- 2.4 Citizens will be invited to raise their questions at the beginning of each meeting.
+- 2.3 Assistance on how to present questions is available upon request from Democratic Services but as a general rule, questions should not be frivolous, defamatory or offensive. - 2.4 Citizens will be invited to raise their questions at the beginning of each meeting.
 A maximum of 20 minutes will be allocated for this purpose. - 2.5 The question must be relevant to the business of the Scrutiny Committee to which it is put.
 If it is not possible to answer the question at the meeting, a response will be provided within ten working days of the meeting. - 2.6 The Chairman of the relevant Scrutiny Committee will decide whether the question is appropriate and whether the question will be taken at the meeting. - 2.7 In order to allow each member of the public wishing to participate at the meeting to speak, an allocated time limit of 5 minutes per speaker will be given.
 If a question cannot be heard within the 20 minutes allocated for public participation, the remaining question(s) will be brought forward to the next meeting of the relevant Scrutiny Committee. - 2.8 The overall time allocated for questions by members of the public can be extended by the Chairman if they feel it is necessary. - 2.9 The Chairman of the relevant Scrutiny Committee will invite those people to speak in the order which the questions have been received by Democratic Services.